drew-wallace/switchberry/README.md

 ## Donate
 [Here's my Square Cash](https://cash.me/$DrewWallace).
 This wasn't a cheap project by any means.
 It's too complicated right now to sell, so if you're feeling generous, drop me some cash!

+If you don't have Square Cash yet, here's a sweet deal:

-Try it using my code and we’ll each get $5 from Square Cash when you send $5.
-[VCNTKRK](https://cash.me/app/VCNTKRK)
+Sign up using my code ([VCNTKRK](https://cash.me/app/VCNTKRK)) and we’ll each get $5 from Square Cash when you send $5.
+So if we do the math, you send $5 to me and Square Cash gives you and me both $5.
+That means I get $10 and you spent $0.